israrqayyumf22/Employee-Managment-System-Web-Project/README.md

    ```

 3. **Set up environment variables:**
-   Create a `.env` file in the `backend` directory and add the following:
+   Create a `.env` file in the `server` directory and add the following:
    ```env
    PORT=[Your Port]
    MONGO_DB_URI=[Connection URL]